escobard/Event-Planner-Polymer/README.md

 For commercial or educational use, please paste a link to this repository to give proper credit.

 ## License
-As of October 31st, 2016, these files are open for all to use and contribute to.
+As of February 16th, 2016, these files are open for all to use and contribute to.
 This repository is protected under the [MIT License](http://choosealicense.com/licenses/mit/).